Bike like a Montrealer with BIXI

 - Take a relaxing roll along the pathways crisscrossing the 63 acres of Parc Maisonneuve amongst the rollerbladers and strollers.
 The surrounding neighbourhood has several stations available, and there’s two more placed conveniently right on the edge of the park as well.
 That spaceship-looking structure looming in the near distance isn’t a UFO – it’s the Montréal Tower, part of the Olympic Stadium at the Olympic Park, also well worth a bike around that you’ll never forget – three stations onsite make it easy to pick-up and drop-off a trusty vélo for the trip too.

 - Every summer, Montréal’s seasonal markets and outdoor spaces open, and they’re the perfect opportunity for a BIXI ride.
 The Marché des Éclusiers brings the wares of local artisans to Old Montréal, while the Marché des Possibles brings tasty eats and live performance to the Mile End.
-Close by, the Aire Commune is a wonderful terrasse to grab a drink and watch the neighbourhood creatives passing by, while down on the banks of the Lachine Canal the Station F-MR gives new life to retired Metro cars in a setup your Instagram followers are going to love.
+Close by, the Aire Commune is a wonderful terrasse to grab a drink and watch the neighbourhood creatives passing by.
 You can reach them all from downtown in less than 30 minutes – grabbing a BIXI from the well-stocked station in front of the BAnQ Grande Bibliothèque makes for a perfect starting point.

 Mark Hamilton, blogger, Queer MTL community manager